FriendsOfSymfony/FOSElasticaBundle/README.md

 Depending on your needs, it may be desirable to suppress these exceptions and allow searches to fail silently.

-One way to achieve this is to override the `foq_elastica.client.class` service container parameter with a custom class.
+One way to achieve this is to override the `fos_elastica.client.class` service container parameter with a custom class.
 In the following example, we override the `Client::request()` method and return the equivalent of an empty search response if an exception occurred.